 Shaba’s eyes moved from Mehmed to Willow, and Willow almost took a step back from the very presence that radiated from her gaze.
 Willow glanced at Gabir, who stared at the woman, almost entranced.
 She was dressed immodestly by Sarrasad standards, to an extreme degree, and Willow wondered what a person like this was doing in such a high position of governmental power.
 The Sarrasad were nothing if not conservative.

 Shaba began to step towards the cart, her guards following behind her.
 When she was but a foot from Mehmed Willow suddenly felt a wave like death on the air, to the point he could almost smell it.
-He tried to look impassive, but something was very wrong here.
+He tried to look impassive, but her very presence made him nauseous.